 Knowledge Level: Beginner

-Contested over three laps, track sprinting is not just a battle of power and speed but also of wit, intelligence and tactics.
-In the early part of the contest you can expect to see riders slowly circle the track in a game of “cat and mouse”, each trying to out-position their rival in order to launch a surprise dash for the line.
-The race often comes down to the last 50m but you may see some riders choosing to go early – it seemed to work for Sir Chris Hoy.
+The head to heads are contested over three laps.
+Track sprinting is not just a battle of power and speed but also of wit, intelligence and tactics.
+In the early part of the contest you can expect to see riders slowly circle the track in a game of 'cat and mouse', sometimes coming to a complete standstill, each trying to out-position their rival in order to launch a surprise dash for the line.

-Aptly named, the aim of the Points Race is to score as many points as possible with the winning rider the one who has accumulated the most during the race.
+Aptly named, the aim of the points race is to score as many points as possible with the winning rider the one who has accumulated the most during the race.
 Points are scored during intermediate sprints which occur every ten laps.
-The first rider to cross the line at the end of a sprint lap is awarded 5 points with 4, 3 and 1 points being awarded to the next three to cross the line.
+The first rider to cross the line at the end of a sprint lap is awarded five points with four, three and one points being awarded to the next three to cross the line.
 The big prize comes for gaining a lap on the field, which is worth 20 points - the equivalent of winning four sprints.
 Similarly, losing a lap will cost you 20 points.

 Points races can be contested over distances varying from 10 km (40 laps) up to 40 km (160 laps) and will differ for men’s and women’s races.
 Expect to see tactics playing a big part in these races with alliances being formed and attacks being made.
 Riders need to race intelligently, as well as having stamina and sprinting power, to ensure they gain as many points as possible.

-Whilst sheer speed is vital, technique is also key in this event as riders must get off the line quickly from a standing start, get rapidly into a tight and efficient formation and race as close together as possible to maximise slipstreaming.
+Whilst sheer speed is vital, technique is also key in this event as riders must get off the line quickly from a standing start, get rapidly into a tight and efficient formation to maximise slipstreaming.

 Two teams of four riders take to the track on opposing sides.
 In closely fought battles teams will appear to maintain identical track positions with only hundredths of a second between them, whereas when one team is dominating you can see them visibly gaining on the other.
 The winning team is the one that crosses the line first (three riders must finish and the time is taken from the third rider’s front wheel crossing the line).
 If one team catches the other then the race is won there and then.